turingschool/backend-curriculum-site/module4/projects/quantified_self/quantified_self_full_stack.md

 - Create a Pivotal Tracker board and write stories for each of your endpoints.
 - Add your assigned Technical Lead to your Pivotal Tracker and your repository.

-You will need to build ten endpoints.
-All endpoints will return the data as JSON.
+You will need to build the same foods and meals endpoints as you did in the Rails application (listed below).
+Based on the option you choose (calendar or recipes) you may need to modify the endpoints listed in project spec - do so as needed.
+You will definitely need to add some.

+There may be different architectural decisions you make with your server because of this addition from the Rails app; take you time to plan this out thoughtfully.

-##### Food Endpoints:
+#### Food Endpoints:

 **GET /api/v1/foods**